 - Remember, even a little bit of a food allergen can cause a reaction.
 Talk with your child and help them understand the dangers of taking just a small taste of a food he/she might be allergic to.

-- Always have Epinephrine on hand in case of a severe reaction to one of the food allergens.
+- If prescribed, always have Epinephrine on hand in case of a severe reaction to one of the food allergens.

 The biggest movement to date to help raise awareness for food allergies and drive inclusion for all is Food Allergy Research & Education’s (FARE) Teal Pumpkin Project.
 Teal Pumpkin Project acknowledges food allergies and creates awareness by promoting non-food items Halloween treats.